 Related Regulations and Standards

+See platform-specific guidelines.

 Implementation Guidance

-In the realm of alerts and notifications, the following table proposed suggested standardized (generic) terms in the left column, with mappings to three platforms in the middle three columns, and comments in the right column.
+In the realm of alerts and notifications, the following table proposed suggested standardized (generic) terms in the left column, with mappings to the leading two platforms in the middle columns, and comments in the right column.
 The platform-specific definitions have been derived from web sources, with preference given to information from the creators of the platforms (Apple, Google).
 Note: the mapping cannot be made an exact 1:1.
 In some cases, the platform-specific term may be more precise (e.g., subtypes) than the generic term, but we do not require a generic equivalent for every platform-specific term.
 In other cases, there may be substantial similarity of concepts across platforms, but not identical behavior, and certainly not identical appearance.

 Despite the proposed granularity of these terms, that does not mean that there need to be separate cMHAFF conformance requirements for each type, but at least the opportunity is there if the need arises.
 In particular, there may be different conformance requirements for “alerts” vs other types of notifications.